CiscoAI/kubeflow-scanner/README.md

 - Even if a repo is public, one does not simply list vulnerabilities for the repo (unless you have write access).

-### TODO
+## Roadmap

-- Add option to write results file to object store (GCS, S3...)
+- Static site for listing images and their vulnerabilities
-- CoreOS Clair as a backend
+- Anchore, Clair as vulnerability scanning backends